 Of course, the temptation is to go for the one who gives you the cheapest quote.
 But beware, you will only get what you pay for and the whole thing can quickly become a complete disaster.
 You have to take your time and ask questions before making a final decision.
 After all, you do want everything to go well.
-Here are some tips that can help you decide which supplier to go with.
+Here are some tips that can help you decide on the right supplier for your doors and windows.

 1. Look For Experience

 This one seems obvious yet many of us don’t consider the experience of the supplier.
 If a business has been around for a long time, it means that it has good financial backing.
 You don’t have to worry about the business shutting down and any warranties you get becoming worthless.
 An experienced supplier will also be able to discern your needs and give you advice that can actually help.